yboodhan/JS-Loops-Practice/README.md

 ### Bonus 2

+Have you learned functions yet?
+If not, now is a great time to get a head start!

 Take the logic you came up with in question 5 and genericize it into a function that accepts author and the books array as parameters.
-Put this solution in the file called `problem6.js` in the `js` folder.
+Put this solution in the file called `bonus2.js` in the `js` folder.
 Here is some starter code for you:

 ```javascript
 function findAuthorsBookCount(allBooks, authorName){